fulldecent/blog.phor.net/_posts/2026-01-04-defi-primatives-for-rwa.md

 comments: []
 ---

-We have looked at the basic function of finance: asset supply, asset lending and liquidation.
+In [the previous articles](2025-12-20-one-core-finance-function.md) about [reconstructing finance in DeFi](2025-12-30-one-core-defi-function.md), we looked at the basic function of finance: asset supply, asset lending and liquidation.
 And we studied the minimum ways to apply this in a traditional system with legal and regulator recourse as well as a rules based blockchain system.
 Next we will look specifically at the finance primatives related to real world assets (RWA) onchain.

 But first, what are real world assets?